K-12 Field Trips

 trades and occupations (middle school)

-Meet tradepeople in Pinecrest Village and become their apprentice: Mr. Sykora at the shoe shop, Mr. Witt in the blacksmith shop, Mrs. Sorenson at her house, the newspaper reporter, school teacher, and the Pritzl's, who own the General Store.
+Meet tradepeople in Pinecrest Village and become their apprentice: Mr. Sykora at the shoe shop, Mr. Witt in the blacksmith shop, Mrs. Rank at the Dress Shop, the newspaper reporter, school teacher, and the Burke's, who own the General Store.
 Learn how they are adapting to new technology and power to expand their businesses.
-This is a 3.5 hour program.
+This is a 2 hour program.

 1900 Pinecrest (any age or multi-age groups)